Multilevel regression with poststratification: Use in United Kingdom elections

 YouGov used the technique to successfully predict the overall outcome of the 2017 UK general election, correctly predicting the result in 93% of constituencies.
-In the 2019 and 2024 elections other pollsters used MRP including Survation and Ipsos.
+In the 2019 election MRP was adopted by other pollsters including Survation.
+By the 2024 general election, MRP had become a standard method for seat-level forecasting in the UK, with published models from YouGov, Ipsos, Survation, More in Common, Savanta and Focaldata, among others.